Reducing Excess Inventory and Optimizing Working Capital in High-Tech Supply Chains Using Decision Intelligence

 At the same time, volatility in demand, shifting product mixes, and upstream disruptions have also made it harder to predict what inventory will actually be needed, when, and where.
 Traditional planning systems — built around static forecasts and siloed data — simply can’t keep pace.
 The result is a growing mismatch between supply and demand, and a widening gap between financial goals and operational reality.

 To move forward, high-tech supply chains need more than tighter forecasting.
 They need a smarter, faster way to match supply to real demand, one that continuously aligns inventory decisions with business outcomes.
-That’s where decision intelligence comes in.
+That’s where decision intelligence changes the equation.

 The High Cost of Inventory Imbalance